 Change the second paragraph as follows (not all lines are shown):

-A STA can supply a list of PMK identifiers in the (Re)Association Request frame or first FILS Authentication frame or first IEEE 802.1X Authentication frame or first EDPKE Authentication frame.
-Each PMK identifier names a PMKSA.
+A STA can supply a list of PMK identifiers in the (Re)Association Request frame or the first FILS Authentication frame or the first IEEE 802.1X Authentication frame or the first EDPKE Authentication frame.(#12) Each PMK identifier names a PMKSA.
 The Authenticator can specify the selected PMK identifier in message 1 of the 4-way handshake or the second FILS Authentication frame or the second IEEE 802.1X Authentication frame or the second EDPKE Authentication frame.
 The selection of the PMK identifiers to be included by the STA and Authenticator is out of the scope of this standard.

 TGbi Editor: Instruction: Modify 4.2.5 as shown below